misiektoja/spotify_profile_monitor/docs/configuration.md

 Edit the `spotify_profile_monitor.conf` file and change any desired configuration options (detailed comments are provided for each).

-The configuration file is read as data, not executed.
-It may contain only `NAME = value` assignments where the name is one of the settings in the generated template and the value is a plain literal: a number, a quoted string, `True`, `False`, `None`, a list, tuple or dict of those.
-Expressions such as `30 * 60`, f-strings, imports, function calls and references to other settings are rejected.
-The startup error shows the config path plus offending line number and reason before exiting.
-It does not clear the error or continue into guided setup.
-Write the computed value directly instead, for example `SPOTIFY_CHECK_INTERVAL = 1800`.
-Because the tool also picks up a config file from the current directory, this ensures a `spotify_profile_monitor.conf` you did not write cannot run code when you start the tool.
+Use documented `NAME = value` assignments with literal values: numbers, quoted strings, `True`, `False`, `None` or lists, tuples and dictionaries containing those values.
+Expressions, imports, function calls and references to other settings are not supported.
+For example, use `SPOTIFY_CHECK_INTERVAL = 1800` instead of `30 * 60`.
+An invalid configuration stops startup and reports the file and line to correct.

-When `--generate-config FILENAME` targets an existing file, an interactive run asks for confirmation.
-A noninteractive run refuses replacement unless `--force` is present.
-An approved replacement validates the generated content, writes it atomically and saves a timestamped backup beside the original.
-The setup wizard provides the same confirmation and backup protection.
+`--generate-config FILENAME` asks before replacing an existing file and saves a timestamped backup beside it.
+Noninteractive replacement requires `--force`.
+Setup also asks before replacement and keeps a backup.

 Despite its legacy name, `TARGET_USER_URI_ID` accepts a complete Spotify profile URL, a `spotify:user:` URI or a user ID.
 Set it to run without a positional target.
 A positional target in any accepted form overrides the configured value.